AshkinLi/simple-qr-tools/README.md

 # QR Tools

 A pure frontend static site that provides QR code decoding and encoding.
 Except for fetching page content from a URL, all other features work locally and offline.
-Dependencies are loaded via CDN (jsQR, qrcodejs); they are pure JS and do not perform additional network requests.

 ## PWA Support